 This post may contain affiliate links.
 Please read our disclosure policy.

-• It’s super easy to make.
+• Skill Level: It’s super easy to make from scratch.
 No prep is needed.

-• Cranberries – Use either fresh or frozen cranberries—taste is exactly the same in this recipe.
+• Cranberries: Use either frozen or fresh cranberries.
 If using frozen, there is no need to thaw first.

-• Sugar – Cranberries are very tart, so sugar is needed to balance the flavor.
-White sugar or brown sugar work.
+• Sugar: Cranberries are very tart, so a little sweetness is needed to balance the flavor.
+White sugar or brown sugar works.
 You can also make this cranberry sauce recipe with a sugar replacement or maple syrup.

-• Cinnamon – A cinnamon stick adds just a touch of flavor.
+• Cinnamon: A cinnamon stick adds just a touch of spice.
 If you don’t have one, add a small pinch of ground cinnamon or apple pie spice!

 close up of Quick Citrus Cranberry Sauce